 Many authorities are hardly scratching the surface in exploring and exploiting the many income generation powers and options available to them.
 Options some authorities are now finding can not only make a real impact in generating additional funds, but can also bring more autonomy, independence and a reduced reliance on central government support.

 One of the key drivers of income generation is the discretionary fees and charges levied by local authorities.
-To that end, CIPFA provides a Fees & Charges enchmarking service.
-Following on from our successful Income Generation Profiles and Income Generation Management Reports, the new exercise will drill down into the discretionary charges levied for key services and allow local authorities to fully understand what their peers are charging for similar services.
+To that end, CIPFA provides a Fees & Charges Benchmarking service.
+Following on from our successful Income Generation Profiles and Income Generation Management Reports, the new exercise will drill down into the discretionary charges levied for key services.
+This will help local authorities fully understand what their peers are charging for similar services.

 - Should we be charging more?